Prelf1992/distributed-ml-training-system/README.md

 * Commit 188: CI: Improve styling of module for faster execution. at 2025-05-15 11:08:40
 * Commit 189: Chore: Optimize performance of README for faster execution. at 2025-05-15 10:25:21
 * Commit 190: Chore: Add new feature README for better readability. at 2025-05-19 15:13:11
+* Commit 191: Chore: Update build config component to align with standards. at 2025-05-19 10:29:04